fiberhood/MorphleLogic/README_MORPHLE_LOGIC.md

 ## Files

 Besides all the files in the Caravel project, the Morphle Logic specific hardware description can be found in "verilog/morphle/" and that includes all tests.
+They are explained in the [README](verilog/morphle/README.md) file in that directory.